three-fourteen/dreamyLiteBox/README.md

   - useDefaultSizeType: true, // Boolean to use the default size for each type
   - width: 530, // Number for a custom with.
 Optional, if is undefined use a default value.
   - height: 150, //Number for a custom height.
 Optional, if is undefined use a default value.
   - callbackOnConfirm: null, // Callback used only for the confirm and prompt messages, with the function to call after confirm the message.
+Returns the trigger element, except "promt" type which returns the param and the element.
   - callbackOnCancel: null, // Callback used only for the confirm and prompt messages, with the function to call after cancel the message.
+Returns the trigger element.
-  - callbackOnOpen: null, // Callback for appear function
+  - callbackOnOpen: null, // Callback for appear function.
+Returns the trigger element.
-  - callbackOnClose: null, // Callback for disappear function
+  - callbackOnClose: null, // Callback for disappear function.
+Returns the trigger element.
-  - callbackBeforeOpen: null, // Callback before open the lite box
+  - callbackBeforeOpen: null, // Callback before open the lite box.
+Returns the trigger element.
-  - callbackBeforeClose: null // Callback before close the lite box
+  - callbackBeforeClose: null // Callback before close the lite box.
+Returns the trigger element.

 * **Theming**